 Donald Fagen and Walter Becker, who passed away on Sept.
-3, met at Bard College in Annandale-on-Hudson, NY in 1967, four years before they formed Steely Dan.
+3, 2017, met at Bard College in Annandale-on-Hudson, New York in 1967, four years before they formed Steely Dan.
 Their second album, Countdown to Ecstasy, includes the song, "My Old School," which hit the charts (No. 63) in 1973.
 It's about the day they were busted for marijuana at Bard.

 Here are some of the lyrics: